Quick Reference guide

 - Winter Placement

-- The best placement is on your driveway after you have cleared it of snow.
+- The best placement is on either side of your driveway after you have cleared it of snow.

 - It can also be placed on a cleared area of your terrace.

 - Do not leave your cart on the sidewalk or on top of a snow bank.

 - Carts must be placed at the alley edge.

 - Carts on private property or by the garage will not be collected.